aimat-lab/ML4pXRDs/README.md

 # ML for pXRDs using synthetic crystals
-This repository contains the code of the publication "Neural networks trained on synthetically generated crystals can extract structural information from ICSD powder X-ray diffractograms".
+This repository contains the code of the publication ["Neural networks trained on synthetically generated crystals can extract structural information from ICSD powder X-ray diffractograms"](https://arxiv.org/abs/2303.11699).
 It can be used to train machine learning models (e.g., for the classification of space groups) on powder XRD diffractograms simulated on-the-fly from synthetically generated random crystal structures.

+You can find details about this project in our [`paper`](https://arxiv.org/abs/2303.11699).
+If you want to cite our work, you can use the provided bibtex file [CITATION.bib](CITATION.bib).

 If you have any problems using the provided software, if documentation is missing, or if you find any bugs, feel free to add a new issue on GitHub.